container-storage-interface/spec/spec.md

 // Specify a capability of a volume. message VolumeCapability {
-  message BlockVolume {
+  // Indicate that the volume will be accessed via the block device API. message BlockVolume {
     // Intentionally empty, for now.
   }

-  message MountVolume {
+  // Indicate that the volume will be accessed via the filesystem API. message MountVolume {
     // The filesystem type.
 This field is OPTIONAL. string fs_type = 1;